For as long as I can remember I wanted to explore this Abandoned State Hospital.

 We made our way to the exit however being day time now, we'd be exposed to anyone walking/driving by.
 We had to move quick yet stealthy.
 With hearts racing, we did little sprint burts to our next hiding spot outtside behind random equipment & piles of junk.
 We peaked around the last corner leading to the way we got over the fence & the coast was clear!
 We then darted for the fence & quickly got to the other side.
 Tossing our gear into the car & making a quick getaway to the otherside where we were now safe & could do out video outro!

 There was definitely more we could have explored at the Abandoned State Hospital but we were more than satisfied with what we had done.
 Not to mention sleeping over there!
-It was definitely a bucket list explore & an epic time with a good friend!
-Can't wait for our next overnight adventure!!
+It was definitely a bucket list explore & an epic time!